Robert Boyer (artist): Life and work

 Boyer grew up in Prince Albert, Saskatchewan and earned a BEd from the Regina Campus of the University of Saskatchewan in 1971.
 He joined the Saskatchewan arts community in 1973 and worked on community programming at the Norman MacKenzie Art Gallery in Regina until the mid-1970s.
 He was then a professor of Indian Fine Arts at the Saskatchewan Indian Federated College ("SIFC") (now First Nations University of Canada), a federated college of the University of Saskatchewan, Regina Campus, later the University of Regina, until 1997.
 During his time at the SIFC, Boyer acted as the Head of the Department of Indian Fine Arts.

 Boyer's early paintings use material such as acrylics, paper, and canvas.
 The earliest paintings are realistic, but he soon embarked on an effort to incorporate an abstract style in his work.
 One of the earliest results of this is "Horses Can Fly, Too," a representation of a horse-figure streaking through the sky.
 Boyer is well known for his large-scale geometric paintings on felt blankets that he produced primarily in the late 1980s and early 1990s.
 This began after a trip to China and Japan.
 He said, "There were paintings on silk or cloth and gradually this whole thing about art not having to be made on stretched canvas really began to get through to me."
 Boyer used oil paints applied thickly, using rough brush strokes in many of these works.
 The geometric designs on the blanket paintings come from the tradition motifs of Siouan and Cree groups in Western Canada.
 Boyer tended to use traditional colour combinations in early blanket paintings, but some later examples are painted in pastels.

 At first Boyer painted about the wrong Europeans have done to Aboriginal peoples, but he later switched to things about the Aboriginal culture and the meaning of life.
 Boyer called all of this 'Blanket Statements'.

-Many of the pieces from the Boyer's 'Blanket Period' are in the permanent collections of major galleries such the National Gallery of Canada and the Norman MacKenzie Gallery.
-Paintings bear unique and enigmatic titles that came to Boyer at poignant moments such as after sweat lodge ceremonies.
+Many works from Boyer’s “Blanket Period” are held in the permanent collections of major institutions, including the National Gallery of Canada and the MacKenzie Art Gallery (formerly the Norman MacKenzie Gallery).
+Several of these paintings are characterized by distinctive and often enigmatic titles, some of which the artist stated were conceived following significant personal experiences, including participation in sweat lodge ceremonies.

 Boyer's influences from aboriginal art traditions are obvious, but he was also influenced by local Saskatchewan artists such as Ted Godwin and Art McKay of the Regina Five, and to a lesser extent Joe Fafard.
 As a university professor and elder, Boyer mentored many young aboriginal and non-aboriginal artists.

 Boyer died in 2004 while powwow dancing.